Estate Planning & Child Power of Attorney During COVID-19: Why Parents Should Name a Temporary Guardian

 Proactive Crisis Planning if a Parent Becomes Ill Avoids Unnecessary Trauma

-Being proactive also means avoiding unnecessary trauma to your child and overloading of the foster care system.
-Since a parent’s mental or physical health can become relevant when determining child custody, is important to remember that New Jersey courts will always hold a child’s best interest (New Jersey code N.J.S.A.
+Being proactive also means avoiding unnecessary trauma to your child and overloading the foster care system.
+Since a parent’s mental or physical health can become relevant when determining child custody, it is important to remember that New Jersey courts will always hold a child’s best interest (New Jersey code N.J.S.A.
 9:2-4) as the standard for deciding child custody cases.

-If you are wondering how to handle the possibility of you or your co-parent getting sick during these unstable times, you are not alone.
+If you wonder how to handle the possibility of you or your co-parent getting sick during these unstable times, you are not alone.
 Flexibility, collaboration, clear communication, and the ability to compromise with your spouse or co-parent are key components to ensuring your child is taken care of, should the worse come to pass.

 Creating Power of Attorney & Selecting a Temporary Guardian Means Peace of Mind

-The NJ Dept. of Children and Families (DCF) strongly recommends that parents put a child power of attorney in place naming a temporary guardian or caregiver for their child(ren) and that parents discuss these plans with the temporary guardian in advance.
-Equally important is that the actual power of attorney document(s) (i.e., birth certificate, health and school records, wills, etc) be kept on file at home, shared with your attorney, and if necessary, presented to a medical professional.
+The NJ Dept. of Children and Families (DCF) strongly recommends that parents put a child’s power of attorney in place naming a temporary guardian or caregiver for their child(ren) and that parents discuss these plans with the temporary guardian in advance.
+Equally important is that the actual power of attorney document(s) (i.e., birth certificate, health and school records, wills, etc.) be kept on file at home, shared with your attorney, and if necessary, presented to a medical professional.

 Contact a Passaic County Estate Planning & Child Power of Attorney Lawyer Today

 At The Montanari Law Group, we are ideally equipped to protect the health and safety of your relationship with your child and deal with tough estate planning questions and the child power of attorney process.
 We understand how to identify each client’s unique concerns and needs when crafting a plan of action in their family’s best interest and are committed to seeing that your wishes be carried out to the full extent of your intentions.